 Fedor Emelianenko lost his second fight in a row in Strikeforce.
 After being battered and bloodied in the second round by Antonio Silva, the referee stopped the fight due to Fedor’s bad eye.
 Emelianenko’s eye was shut which ended the fight and his road to redemption in the Grand Prix tournament.

 The story here was the weight disadvantage of Fedor.
 Silva had a near 40 pound advantage in the fight and used it to dominate Fedor in the second round and avoid a first round loss.
 Silva took Fedor down early in the second round, mounted him and proceeded to lay a vicious assault of ground and pound on the tournament favorite.
-Fedor wasn’t able to find an advantageous position until the remaining 10 seconds of the round ..click here to read more
+Fedor wasn’t able to find an advantageous position until the remaining 10 seconds ..click here to read more

 Alistair Overeem, Andrei Arlovski, antonio silva, Brett Rodgers, Fabricio Werdum, fedor Emelianenko, Josh Barnett, MMA odds, Ray Sefo, Sergei Kharitonov, strikeforce, Strikeforce Heavyweight Grand Prix tournament, Strikeforce MMA